justsml/dans-blog/content/posts/2018-10-06--are-promises-broken/index.md

 cover: lennart-heim-766366-unsplash.jpg
 ---

-# Are JavaScript Promises broken?
+# Are JavaScript Promises Broken?

 ![credit: lennart-heim-766366-unsplash](lennart-heim-766366-unsplash.jpg)

-## In the Before times
+## In the Before Times

 One of the most common myths about Promises is it's **alleged** error shortcomings.